datawire/ambassador-docs/reference/ambassador-with-aws.md

 - `service.beta.kubernetes.io/aws-load-balancer-backend-protocol`:
     Configures the ELB to operate in L4 or L7 mode.
 Can be set to `"tcp"`/`"ssl"` for an L4 listener or `"http"`/`"https"` for an L7 listener.
 Defaults to `"http"` and uses `"https"` if `aws-load-balancer-ssl-cert` is set.

+- `service.beta.kubernetes.io/aws-load-balancer-type: "nlb"`:
+    When this annotation is set it will launch a Network Load Balancer (NLB) instead of a classic ELB.

 - `service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled`:
     Configures the ELB to load balance across zones.
 For high availability, it is typical to deploy nodes across availability zones so this should be set to `"true"`.